Going Overboard on a Data-Driven Approach (How to Avoid the Trap)

 It provides a highly effective filter for prioritization activities.
 You can judge every potential enhancement, project, or theme by whether or not it will positively influence one or more KPIs.
 The greater the impact, the more important the initiative, since improving KPIs is the best way to implement the company strategy.

-KPIs also empowers product managers to say “no” with authority.
+KPIs also empower product managers to say “no” with authority.
 Product managers can quickly shelve all those random requests from customers, salespeople, and executives that don’t help with a KPI.
 While that’s sometimes easier said than done, if the organization values KPIs enough to institute them, they need to walk the walk when it comes to resource allocation.

 Metrics and planning are a two-way street.
 For short-term, day-to-day decisions, KPIs are an excellent way to validate or drive planning activities since the focus and motivation center on improving those metrics.